Killing of Samir Flores Soberanes: Killing and investigation

 On 19 February, Flores Soberanes attended an informational assembly in the town of Jonacatepec concerning the infrastructure projects he opposed.
 The event was led by Hugo Eric Flores Cervantes, the federal government's delegate in the state of Morelos.
 During the assembly, Flores Soberanes challenged the accuracy of the information being presented, describing the consultation as a simulation and accusing the government of promoting a disinformation campaign.
 Witnesses saw him arguing with Flores Cervantes and other officials at the event.
 The following morning around 5:30 a.m., Flores Soberanes was shot and killed outside his home by three unidentified individuals.

 The state attorney refused to investigate Flores Soberanes's opposition to the PIM as a potential motive behind his killing.
 Authorities identified three potential suspects.
-In October 2021, one of them was arrested in Cuautla for probable involvement in the crime.
+In October 2021, one of them was arrested in Cuautla for alleged involvement in the crime.
 The Morelos Attorney General's Office, headed by Uriel Carmona, reported that there were efforts to execute arrest warrants for the remaining suspects.
 According to Governor Cuauhtémoc Blanco, Carmona knew who killed Flores Soberanes, but "he doesn't want to say it out of fear" because "there are many people involved".

 One line of investigation from independent groups identifies four suspects in the crime, allegedly linked to the criminal group Los Aparicio, part of the Jalisco New Generation Cartel.
 The group is reportedly led by the mother-in-law of Valentín Lavín, the municipal president of Temoac.
 Velázquez and her daughters were placed under the Protection Mechanism for Human Rights Defenders and Journalists.
 However, in October 2024, she stated that the federal government was seeking to withdraw their protection on the grounds that they were no longer considered to be in danger.

-As of February 2025, the murder remains under investigation.
+In February 2025, the murder remained under investigation.
+The person arrested in 2021 was acquitted in March 2026.
+One suspect was reported to have been killed, while another disappeared.